jennzheng12315/JavaScript-Snake/README.md

 # JavaScript Snake
-JavaScript Snake is a snake game I programmed during Google Computer Science Summer Institute 2020 using Glitch and p5.js.
+JavaScript Snake is a snake game I programmed using Glitch and p5.js.